polterguy/polterguy.github.io/tutorials/auth-ldap/index.md

 installation.
 Hence, _before_ you start configuring your Magic installation to use SSO through AD, please make sure you create a user in Magic using the _"Auth"_ dashboard menu item with a username that matches your Windows user.
-The password for this user will not be important, since once you've applied the rest of the changes to use Windows SSO, Magic is no longer responsible for checking your password as you login.
+The password for this user will not be important, since once you've applied the rest of these changes to use Windows authentication, Magic is no longer responsible for checking your password as you login, instead your Windows credentials will be used.

 First pull in the _"magic.lambda.ad-auth"_ package into your _"backend.csproj"_ file somehow, this can be done by checking out its [NuGet repository](https://www.nuget.org/packages/magic.lambda.ad-auth).
-Then make sure you edit your _"appsettings.json"_ file, since this package needs to know your LDAP domain and also which slot to use to verify users' passwords.
-Below is an example of only the parts you need to add to your file.
+Then make sure you edit your _"appsettings.json"_ file, since this package needs to know your LDAP URL, and also which slot to use to verify users' usernames and passwords.
+Below is an example of the parts you'll need to modify.

 ```json
 {